A Whisper to a Roar: Production

-Prince Moulay Hicham was tapped to interview many of the heads-of-state included the in film, creating an extensive library of footage that is being developed into a separate project.
+Prince Moulay Hicham was tapped to interview many of the heads-of-state included in the film, creating an extensive library of footage that is being developed into a separate project.

 The final filming was completed in November 2010, however, just when the production company began to edit the project, the Arab Spring broke out in Tunisia and Egypt.
 The crew traveled back to Egypt again in April 2011 to capture the aftermath.
 They were also able to get a late interview with Mahathir Mohamad in Malaysia.

 Editing of the film completed in August 2012, and A Whisper to a Roar world premiered at the Directors Guild of America in Los Angeles, on October 3, 2012, to an audience of over 600 people.
 The premiere was hosted by the Museum of Tolerance, the Human Rights Foundation, Burt Sugarman and Mary Hart, and Los Angeles Mayor Antonio Villaraigosa.

 Reviews

 It opened theatrically in New York City and Los Angeles in October 2012, and went on to screen at the National Archives, the United States Department of State, Facebook, Google, and several academic institutions both in the United States and abroad.
 Former Secretary of State, Hillary Clinton said of A Whisper to a Roar: "The film is not only a riveting documentary, but also offers inspiration to people everywhere who seek to make governments accountable to the citizens they serve.
 The stories in A Whisper to a Roar demonstrate that democracy is a product of tremendous sacrifice, and we are all responsible for securing its promise for future generations."

 The film was widely reviewed including by The New York Times, The Village Voice, the Los Angeles Times and Variety.

 The film was released on DVD and digital download on April 16, 2013, and is available in eight languages.